H34TH3RS/food_fight/README.md

 [![Nutritionix
 API](app/client/images/poweredby_nutritionix_api.png)](https://www.nutritionix.com/)

 UPC data is sent to the Nutritionix API in order to create character cards.
-In order to use the application you will need to get your own Nutritionix API key, which are available for free if you require less than 50 UPC searches per day.
+In order to use the application you will need to get your own Nutritionix API key, which is available for free if you require less than 50 UPC searches per day.

 The application is configured to install `dotenv-rails` with bundler for storing  secrets.
 Set your Nutritionix APP ID equal to NUTRITIONIX_APP_ID and your APP KEY equal to NUTRITIONIX_APP_KEY in the .env file located in your project root directory.